 Narend Singh, the IFP’s chief whip was quoted as saying, “what I would like to see is that cannabis products should be made available to all, including the poor.
 At the moment, these drugs are available on the black market and they are very expensive.
 That means many poor South Africans don’t have access to these drugs despite their pain-relief benefits for chronic pain.”

-In March 2017, many pro medical marijuana supporters welcomed the Western Cape High Court ruling which now allows for the plant of top seed banks in specific quantities to be grown and consumed for private use only.
+In March 2017, many pro medical marijuana supporters welcomed the Western Cape High Court ruling which now allows for the plant in specific quantities to be grown and consumed for private use only.

 Laws for use outside the home still have to be determined by a Parliamentary process.

 Then in September 2017 at a meeting in KwaZulu-Natal, emerging farmers were informed that they would be given the opportunity to cultivate what many term the “miracle crop.”
 The initiative will have the potential to transform the South African economy, while creating thousands of much-needed jobs.

 This follows a decision already back in 2010 to grant Soweto scientist Dr Thandeka Kunune’s House of Hemp rights to cultivate and process hemp.
 The House of Hemp was the first private company to be awarded an exclusive permit from the departments of agriculture and health to legally cultivate and process hemp in South Africa at the Dube TradePort

 This latest emerging farmer initiative has the backing of nine government departments.

 Krithi Thaver, a founder member of Canna Culture, which has merged with a new organization, the Cannabis Development Council of South Africa, has been very vocal on the issue.
 He told IOL that “The big challenge is to break the stigma and ignorance about the plant.
 But this is the plant that will save the South African economy, create untold jobs, benefit exports and improve our exchange control situation,” he said.